EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/biomass_regression/tutorial.rst

 3. Requirements
 ===============

-This tutorial requires at least version 3.10 of the EnMAP-Box 3.
-There might be some minor changes for higher versions (e.g., changed menu labels, added parameter options, etc.).
+This tutorial is designed for EnMAP-Box 3, version 3.13.0 or higher.
+Minor changes may be present in subsequent versions, such as modified menu labels or added parameter options.

 4. Further reading